dadi/api/docs/connection.md

 ### MongoDB Replica Sets

-Serama supports connections to MongoDB replica sets.
+DADI API supports connections to MongoDB replica sets.
 To connect to a replica set specify each host in the `hosts` array and set the `replicaSet` property to the name of your replica set.
-Serama will handle determining which of the configured hosts is the primary database.
+The application will handle determining which of the configured hosts is the primary database.

 ```
     "database": {